-Often, we want to create a super blurry background in our images, but might not understand how to do it.
+Are you looking to create super blurry backgrounds in your images?
 We can help you out.
-You need to start controlling the depth of field in your images.
+You need to start controlling the depth of field!
 "Depth of field" is the term we use to describe how much of an image is sharp.
 If an image has a shallow depth of field, a very thin slice of the image is sharp.
 If an image has a deeper/greater depth of field, most of the image is perfectly sharp.
 By making decisions when you're shooting that will create a shallower depth of field, you will be able to create blurry backgrounds!
-In this post, and the following video tutorial, we’ll learn four super easy ways to achieve a shallow depth of field.
+In this post, and the following video tutorial, we’ll describe four super easy ways to achieve a shallow depth of field.

 1. Open up your aperture.

-It’s important to understand how apertures are measured.
-Apertures are also known as F-stops.
-Smaller F-stop numbers mean a larger hole in your lens that lets light hit your camera's sensor.
-F/1.4, F/2, and F/4 are wide apertures that will enable you to create shallower depth of field (or DOF) in your photos.
-Large F-stop numbers mean a smaller hole of light in your lens.
+It’s important to understand how aperture settings are measured.
+Aperture settings are also called F-stops.
+Smaller F-stop numbers mean a larger opening in your lens that lets more light hit your camera's sensor.
+We can change this setting in our cameras, and it has a great affect on DOF because of how the optics in a lens shift based on the size of that opening.
+F/1.4, F/2, F/2.8, and F/4 are wide apertures that will enable you to create shallower depth of field (or DOF) in your photos.
+Larger F-stop numbers mean a smaller opening in your lens that lets less light hit your sensor.
 F/8, F/11, and F/16 are small apertures that will create a greater DOF.
-In order to keep our backgrounds blurry and beautiful, we leave our apertures on lower numbers.
+In order to create backgrounds that are blurry and beautiful, set your aperture to a wider opening/lower number.

 Below is an example of how aperture affects DOF.
 Notice the difference in the sharpness of the background when we take a photo at F/1.4, and at F/16.

 2. Choose your lens wisely.